Erihapeti Rehu-Murchie: Personal life

-Work & Activism
+Work and activism

 While working as a teacher she also acted and directed plays.
 She played Aroha Mataira in The Pohutukawa Tree by Bruce Mason.

 Rehu-Murchie joined the Māori Women's Welfare League at a young age, and in the early 1970s supported the Māori Language Petition of her second cousin Hana Te Hemara.
 She also voiced the opposition of the league to All-Black tours to Apartheid South Africa.

 In 1977 she became president of the league.
 In 1979 she publicly supported the student activism of Ngā Tamatoa in the controversy around the haka party incident and later opposed the 1981 Springbok Tour.

 Following her three-year term as president, she became the league's research director from 1981 to 1985.
 During this time she wrote and directed a research initiative into the health of Māori women, eventually penning the landmark report Rapuora: Health and Māori Women.

 In 1988, she was appointed to the Human Rights Commission.
 She travelled to indigenous meetings under the UN and was an early proponent of the United Nations Declaration on the Rights of Indigenous People.
 She died on 5 July 1997.